 Who should fill out customer satisfaction surveys?
 Ideally, every customer has an experience with your business.
 Therefore, I would do so wherever you can bake in an effortless customer satisfaction survey (barring an annoying user experience, of course).

-You'll want to isolate particular customer groups to do more in-depth surveys in some cases.
+You'll sometimes want to isolate particular customer groups to do more in-depth surveys.
 In this case, it will depend on the answers you're looking for.

-For instance, if you want to find out what your most satisfied customers like about your company, you would isolate customers with that cluster of characteristics and survey only them.
+For instance, if you want to find out what your most satisfied customers like about your company, you would isolate customers with those characteristics and survey only them.
 But, of course, the same goes for any group of customers from whom you'd like to get insights.

 What does a good customer satisfaction survey look like?
 What kind of questions should you ask?
 How do you determine your customer satisfaction score?

-These three questions can be tough to answer in a broad sense because many different schools of thought constantly evolve.
-So, to a certain extent, you need to customise the survey to your companies goals.
+These three questions can be tough to answer broadly because many different schools of thought constantly evolve.
+So, to a certain extent, you need to customise the survey to your company's goals.
 What is it that you want to know?
 Which questions and scores can you use as leading indicators of growth or churn?

-We are fans of straightforward solutions, as they tend to be more understandable and actionable for the business, so NPS wins.
+We are fans of straightforward solutions, which tend to be more understandable and actionable for the business, so NPS wins.